ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When you set the access control mode of a file share to use [security groups](/docs/vpc?topic=vpc-using-security-groups), and create a mount target with a [virtual network interface](/docs/vpc?topic=vpc-vni-about), the VPC Infrastructure creates a file share gateway that provides a 1:1:1 granular authorization for the share.

+The security groups that are associated with the mount target act as a virtual firewall that controls the traffic between the mount target and the Compute host.

 You can select a specific security group or use the VPC's default security group.
 By modifying the rules of the security groups in your VPC, you can restrict access to the file share from one or more specific virtual server instances or bare metal server.

+To enable traffic between a virtual server instance and a mount target, you must configure the following rules in the security groups:

+- The security groups that you attach to a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share.
+- Each virtual server instance that you want the file share to be mounted on must have a security group that allows outbound access to the mount target on the NFS port.

+You can configure your security group in a more dynamic way by allowing all traffic between members of the security group.
+Then, attach this security group to the network interface of the virtual server instance and the virtual network interface of the mount target.
+For more information, see [Allow traffic between members of a security group](/docs/vpc?topic=vpc-using-security-groups#sg-use-case-3).

 When you create the mount target, you can specify a subnet and reserved IP address for the virtual network interface, or have the service pick an IP address for you in the specified subnet.
 The mount target must have a VPC private IP address, and the IP address must be in a subnet that is in the same zone as the share.
 The IP address that is assigned to the mount target cannot be changed later.